 All in all, the Huns represent that rare instance where the victors didn't write the history, because—the conclusion is inescapable—they didn't care enough about history to write it.
-As a result, their historical reputation has suffered.
+As a result, their reputation has suffered.
 It's very odd, really.
-Conquerors usually find it useful in maintaining their dominion, at least, to make some public declaration or justification of their conquest, some sort of excuse for invading and conquering.
+Conquerors usually find it useful in maintaining their dominion, to make at least some public declaration or justification of their conquest, some sort of excuse for invading and conquering.
 Many subscribe to invented histories, forging a historical right or reason they slaughtered and marauded, if not out of a guilty conscience, at least from a victor's sense of shame.
 That the Huns didn't even bother lying to those they conquered, or even to posterity, is without doubt one of their most frightening qualities.
 And so, much like our Western ancestors, many historians run in terror just at the sound of the name.

-Those barbarian tribes who lived furthest east in Europe were the first to feel the sting of the Huns' assault from Asia.
-In particular, the Goths, a loose confederation of Germanic peoples living northeast of the Balkan mountains, were hit so hard and quickly by these savage marauders, that they were split into two groups: the Ostrogoths ("Eastern Goths") and the Visigoths ("Western Goths").
+Those barbarian tribes who lived furthest east in Europe were the first to feel the sting of the Huns' assault from Asia, in particular, the Goths, a loose confederation of Germanic peoples living northeast of the Balkan mountains, who were hit so hard and quickly by these savage marauders, that they were split into two groups: the Ostrogoths ("Eastern Goths") and the Visigoths ("Western Goths").
 By 376 CE, the Ostrogoths had fallen completely in Hunnic hands, where they would be victimized and enslaved for nearly a century.

 The Visigoths, severed from their brethren but saved from the brunt of the Mongol assault by the mere fact that they lived further west than the Ostrogoths, desperately sought protection by appealing to Rome for asylum.
 There, they ran up against an impermeable shield of customs stations at the Roman border, a veritable wall of imperial disdain which was by then standard policy when barbarians began wailing and waving their hands.
 Thus squeezed between scorn and the spear, the Visigoths panicked and not a few tried to push their way into Roman territory.
 Facing a surge of frantic immigrants, the Roman Emperor Valens had little choice but to relent and let them in.

-Valens called out his army, a threat meant to intimate the Visigoths into returning to their designated territory and tithes.
+Valens called out his army, a threat meant to intimate the Visigoths into returning to their designated territory and tithe.
 But like the truant step-children they were, the barbarians remained disobedient.
-Left with no other recourse but corporal punishment, Valens met the Visigoths in combat at the Battle of Adrianople (378 CE) in northeastern Greece, and what happened was not only unexpected but unthinkable to any Romen living then or dead.
+Left with no other recourse but corporal punishment, Valens met the Visigoths in combat at the Battle of Adrianople (378 CE) in northeastern Greece, and what happened was not only unexpected but unthinkable to any Roman living then, or dead.
 Primed by the insults to their pride—or because they were simply scared out of their minds—the Visigoths defeated and massacred the Roman legions sent to keep them in their room.
 Worse yet, Valens himself was killed in the course of the conflict.

 His successor, Theodosius I resorted to standard Roman policy and pacified the Visigoths temporarily with handouts and promises.
 But money and titles couldn't buy back a Roman army or, more important, a reputation for invincibility.
 The Romans' essential weakness was now in full public view.
 Still, Theodosius managed to hold the state together and keep up a tense façade of peace within the Empire until, through an act which proves the cruel capriousness of fate, he died prematurely in 395.
 His young, pampered, feeble-minded sons were suddenly thrust to the forefront of Roman politics, yet another disaster for the Romans who could really have done without one at that juncture in history.

-His mind poisoned by court intrigue and the jealousy of rivals, Honorius struck a serious blow to his own cause by allowing the assassination of his best general, a man named Stilicho, in 408 CE.
+His mind poisoned by court intrigue and the jealousy of rivals, Honorius struck a serious blow to his own cause by allowing the assassination of his best general, a man named Stilicho, in 408.
 So, with the Roman Emperor having done him the favor of eliminating his best defense against them, Alaric and his Visigothic forces invaded Italy with brutal barbarian dispatch and headed for the city of Rome itself.
 Panicking again, Honorius abandoned the capital, evading the Visigoths by fleeing to another Roman city in Italy, Ravenna, where he watched and waited out their wrath from a safe distance.

 Now unprotected, the eternal city, the heart of the Roman Empire, took the full brunt of the Visigoths' rage.
 In this infamous Visigothic Sack of Rome (410 CE) Alaric and his comrades plundered the city for three days, a devastation which turned out to be actually less physical than psychological but, even so, a wound which went deep into the heart of an already ailing state.
 When Saint Jerome, the great Latin translator of the Bible, heard the news of the Visigoths' capture of Rome, he wrote "My tongue sticks to the roof of my mouth."
-The shock was registered in deafening silence empire-wide.
+The shock was indeed registered in deafening silence empire-wide.